pbek/QOwnNotes/webpage/src/it/scripting/methods-and-objects.md

 You may want to take a look at the example [disable-readonly-mode.qml](https://github.com/pbek/QOwnNotes/blob/develop/docs/scripting/examples/disable-readonly-mode.qml).

 ::: tip
 You can get the object names of the menu action from [mainwindow.ui](https://github.com/pbek/QOwnNotes/blob/develop/src/mainwindow.ui).
-Basta cercare il titolo del menu in inglese.
-Nota che questi testi possono cambiare nel tempo.
+Just search for the English menu title.
+Note that these texts can change over time.
 :::

 Apertura di una finestra di dialogo di input con una casella di selezione